sophgo/sophon-stream/samples/yolov7/README_EN.md

 4. Running models with a batch size of 4 on the BM1684 device can achieve higher FPS.
 5. On the BM1684X device, utilizing a batch size of 1 for the model and enabling the tpu_kernel for post-processing can yield higher FPS.
 6. For the settings of input channels and algorithm thread count in the table, please refer to [JSON configuration explanation](#61-json-configuration).
 CPU utilization and system memory can be checked using the `top` command.
 TPU utilization and device memory can be checked using the `bm-smi` command.
 FPS can be obtained from the logs printed during program execution.
+7. In the above table, all the data were obtained by testing without saving the images.